pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 This document describes how to deploy a TiDB cluster on Alibaba Cloud Kubernetes with your laptop (Linux or macOS) for development or testing.

+To deploy TiDB Operator and the TiDB cluster in a self-managed Kubernetes environment, refer to [Deploy TiDB Operator](deploy-tidb-operator.md) and [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md).

 ## Prerequisites

 - [aliyun-cli](https://github.com/aliyun/aliyun-cli) >= 3.0.15 and [configure aliyun-cli](https://www.alibabacloud.com/help/doc-detail/90766.htm?spm=a2c63.l28256.a3.4.7b52a893EFVglq)